jsthomas/jsthomas.github.io/content/ocaml-shell.md

 result [in this
 repo](https://github.com/jsthomas/simple-ocaml-shell).
-This blog post is a short experience report; if you're interested in working on a beginner OCaml project, hopefully it can provides some useful scaffolding for your studies.
+This blog post is a short experience report; if you're interested in working on a beginner OCaml project, hopefully it provides some useful scaffolding for your studies.

 ## Shell features